1280px/rainfox/README.md

 <li>Icon scaling issues with any system scaling except 100%
 <li>Refresh icon animation is broken (and I don't know how to fix it)
 <li>Bookmarks bar may go trippy sometimes when working with folders
-<h3 align=center>Please chek if you're using the last version of RainFox before reporting as issue!</h3>
+<h3 align=center>Please check if you're using the last version of RainFox before reporting as issue!</h3>